teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 one bounded lookup, one core-owned increment and one channel reply execute.
 Explicit misses retain their teaching notice; quiet misses emit nothing.
 Off, disable and unload restore the exact saved `whatis` entry.

+MB764 closes the first extraction wave without broadening plugin authority.
+`.plugins overviewv3` exposes one bounded detached reconciliation of installed packages and live v3 instances.
+The first retained activation is `factoids-v3` on the development channel `#test`, after disposable observe/on evidence and cleanup.
+It remains an instance-local promotion: no API v3 boot autoload is added, restart fails closed to unloaded, and `off`, disable or unload remains the immediate operator rollback.
+Quotes receive no new scope and no production channel is activated.